rioki/spdr/README.md

 using JoinMessage   = spdr::Message<ChatMessageId::JOIN, std::string>;
 using ServerMessage = spdr::Message<ChatMessageId::SERVER, std::string, std::string>;
 using ChatMessage   = spdr::Message<ChatMessageId::CHAT, std::string>;
 ```

 We first define an enum that contains all message ids.
 These are unique ids
 per message type and are of type `MessageId`.

-Futher we define the actuall messages types.
-This done by alisaing a `Message`
+Further we define the actual messages types.
+This is done by aliasing a `Message`
-with the message id and all payload data types unsing the `using` clause.
+with the message id and all payload data types using the `using` clause.

 To implement the chat server we need to create a network `Node` with the given
 protocol id.